FREQUENTLY ASKED QUESTIONS

 Can I commission you to design a tattoo for me for another artist to tattoo?
 Can I get a design that you have already tattooed?

 Sorry, no. The design I create for each client is a custom, original drawing designed for me to tattoo with my hand.
 I have a separate rate for freelance art and illustration, and welcome projects like flyer and album art!
 To see more of my art and illustration, visit my website ab-moore.com and send inquiries to email@example.com.

 Do you give booking priority to clients you have already tattooed?

 That doesn't sound very fair to me!
 I accept proposals based upon how interested I am in the content/subject of the tattoo, and based upon my personal & professional schedule for that booking period.
 To get an idea of what kind of proposals are more likely to get accepted, check out my work and follow me on instagram!

-Do you do Express Booking (see: allow clients to pay extra to skip the line and reserve a special advance date in my calendar)?
+Do you do Express Booking (allow clients to pay extra to skip the line and reserve a special advance date in my calendar)?

-I personally find this to be a problematic practice and never plan to implement an Express Booking option.
+I personally find this to be a problematic practice favoring those with more wealth and expendable income over the average client, and never plan to implement an Express Booking option.

 What kind of ink do you use?
 Is it vegan?

 I use Waverly Bluebird and Waverly Dark Black for my black inks.
 Both are vegan, and made with powder pigment, distilled water, alcohol, and kosher vegetable glycerin.
 And made in Baltimore!